NhatHoang2002/raw-note/_posts/python/2018-04-13-python-settings.md

 In the case that you have many version of python on Ubuntu and you have just installed Anaconda which also contains another version of python. **You wanna keep only one of Anaconda**

 1. Follow this [question on SE](https://askubuntu.com/questions/886983/how-to-set-anaconda-as-a-default-python)
-2. Add Anaconda to PATH: `export PATH=/home/thi/anaconda3/bin:$PATH`
+2. <update /> Add Anaconda to PATH: `export PATH=/home/thi/anaconda3/bin:$PATH`
+	- If using above command, it's only saved for the current workspace, after the computer restarts, it disappears.
+	- Open `~/.profile` and then paste above command to it.
+	- Excute: `source ~/.profile` in order to immediately reflect changes to your current terminal instance
 3. Check with `which python`, if it returns `/home/thi/anaconda3/bin/python` then it works (`python -v` returns anaconda also)
 4. From now, whenever you use `python`, it automatically use python inside the anaconda folder indicated as in the PATH.
 5. If you wanna go back to the system default, open the `.bashrc` file and comment out settings of anaconda with `#`.
 That's it!